By Meher Jabeen

 I have few questions, if you are so protective and possessive about your sisters and daughters then where does that honour go when your sister faces abuse and when she is beaten up?
 Where does that honour go when she is raped and murdered?
 Where are those brothers, fathers, and mothers when she needs you the most?

-There is a need on the part of the government to declare any form of abuse criminal offense and make legislation on domestic violence and protection of women of Gilgit-Baltistan; set up a helpline for women in distress so that they could report domestic violence.
+There is a need on the part of the government to declare any form of abuse a criminal offence and make legislation on domestic violence and protection of women of Gilgit-Baltistan; set up a helpline for women in distress so that they could report domestic violence.

 A mechanism should also be put in place to ensure the implementation of these laws strictly.